COST-BASED PRICING

 Definition

-Cost-based pricing is a method that involves setting a product’s selling price based on its total production cost, to which a target profit margin is added.
-It is one of the oldest and most widely used approaches in retail, manufacturing, and services, as it mathematically ensures that direct and indirect costs (raw materials, labor, logistics, overhead) are covered before the profit margin is applied.
+It is one of the oldest and most widely used approaches in retail, manufacturing, and services, as it mathematically ensures that direct and indirect costs (raw materials, labor, logistics, overhead) are covered before profit is taken.

 • Securing the unit margin: This method ensures that no product is sold below its full cost, thereby protecting overall profitability.